signebedi/labyrinth/README.md

 * merge walking() mode into the main game
 * add battle() mode
 * develop a system for random items to drop from monsters
-* modify stats mode to show ASCII art of the character and their armor, as well as their kill count
+* modify stats mode to show ASCII art of the character and their armor, as well as their kill count, and use *colorama* to modify the color of character stats
+* add a player inventory interface that allows the character to equip items and modify their stats

 Developer notes-to-self: